Monte Carlo Simulation explained

-This article explains the Monte Carlo Simulation in a practical way.
-After reading it, you will understand the basics of this powerful Decision Making tool.
+Monte Carlo Simulation: this article explains the Monte Carlo Simulation in a practical way.
+It covers what the Monte Carlo Simulation is, what its stages are and what its role in risk analysis is.
+It also provides an example.
+After reading the article, you will understand the basics of this Decision Making tool.
+Enjoy reading!

 The term stems from the famous casino in Monte Carlo, the seaside village of Monaco.
 The simulation technique was first used by scientists who were working on the atom bomb in the Second World War.
 The term has nothing to do with gambling.
 It just so happens that in a casino, one gambles based on probability, in the same way probability plays a large part in arriving at a risk analysis in the Monte Carlo simulation.

-The Monte Carlo simulation is often used when it turns out that the result of a simulation is not representative enough.
+It is often used when it turns out that the result of a simulation is not representative enough.
 This way, it can be determined what the actual expected variations are.
-The Monte Carlo simulation can also provide sufficient extra reliability in the case of a variation or uncertainty of the starting conditions.
+This method can also provide sufficient extra reliability in the case of a variation or uncertainty of the starting conditions.
 This simulation technique is realised with calculations via computers.
 To come to a desired reliability level, the calculations are repeated tens or even thousands of times, each time with a new set of input variables.

-Generally, the Monte Carlo simulation consists of three phases: pre-processor, simulation, post-processing.
+Generally, it consists of three phases: pre-processor, simulation, post-processing.

 First, a complete set of variables, representing a nominal value, need to be entered.
 Then, the probability distribution is defined.
 The pre-processor chooses a value at will for each of these variables, taking the probability distribution into account.